jabrena/sonar-search-cli/README.md

 `Sonar` from `SonarSource` is a static code analysis platform that helps developers find and fix bugs, security vulnerabilities, and code quality issues before they reach production.

-Using this tool you could retrieve in JSON format information about issues & hotspots to be fixed in your project.
+Using this tool you could retrieve in JSON format information about issues, hotspots, and duplications to be fixed in your project.

 The `--severity` option allows you to filter issues by severity level: `BLOCKER`, `CRITICAL`, `MAJOR`, `MINOR`, or `INFO`.
 The option accepts lowercase values (e.g., `blocker`, `critical`).